 - Do I get better exchange rates in Thailand?

-The answer to these questions depends on your willingness to carry a lot of money or prepared to pay the ATM charges, particularly the 220 Baht ATM fee.
+The answer to these questions depends on your willingness to carry a lot of money or prepared to pay the ATM charges, particularly the 220 baht ATM fee.
+This is a fee on all foreign cards it has slowly increased from 120 baht in 2015 to 220 baht in 2021.

-Don’t worry, by the end of this short guide, you will have all the information you need to make the best decision that suits you.
+In this short guide, you will provide information you need to make the best decision that suits you.

 Read more on Thailand